aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fillformat/_index.md

 ```

 Gets the fill format set type.
-[FormatSetType](../../com.aspose.cells/formatsettype).
+See [FormatSetType](../../com.aspose.cells/formatsettype).
 NOTE: This member is now obsolete.
 Instead, please use FillFormat.FillType property instead.
 This property will be removed 12 months later since July 2016.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 int